krother/python_testing_tutorial/articles/quotes.md

 **"Testing shows the presence, not the absence of bugs."** <br> Edsger W. Dijkstra

 **"... we have as many testers as we have developers.
 And testers spend all their time testing, and developers spend half their time testing.
-We're more of a testing, a quality software organization than we're a software organization."** <br> Bill Gates on trustworthy computing (Information Week, May 2002)
+We're more of a testing, a quality software organization than we're a software organization."** <br> Bill Gates (Information Week, May 2002)